kyma-project/control-plane/docs/internal/investigations/dapr-remote-runtime-configuration/configuration_concept.md

-# Passing configuration to runtimes concept
+# Remote runtime management concept

 ## Overview

-This document describes the concept of passing a configuration to runtimes from the central point with the usage of [DAPR](https://dapr.io).
+This document describes the concept of runtime management with the usage of [DAPR](https://dapr.io).

+## Architecture

 ![Concept image](assets/concept.png?raw=true "Concept")

-## Idea
+The diagram above shows the future architecture of Kyma environment.
+There are two central places, Compass and Kyma Control Plane along with runtimes which will communicate with them.

+### Compass
+It is responsible for connecting applications to runtimes, along with controlling and monitoring them.
+The System Broker will be responsible for fetching data from different types of runtimes (e.g. Cloud Foundry or customer Kubernetes cluster with service catalog installed on it).

+### Kyma Control Plane
+It is responsible for provisioning new Kyma runtimes and providing initial configurations for them.
+The Runtime Director will be a service that will be responsible for managing and controlling runtimes through runtime agents.

+### Runtimes
+The diagram presents some possible runtimes, which will be supported in the future.
+It includes Cloud Foundry runtime, Customer own cluster with Service Catalog installed, Kyma Managed Runtime, and Kyma Standalone Runtime.
+Each of them beside Kyma Standalone will have some implementation of Agent, that will communicate with Control Plane.

+## Kyma Runtime configuration from the Control Plane
-The main idea is to have a component in Kyma Control Plane (Runtime Director on image), which would be a point of communication with Runtimes through Agents and provide a configuration for them.
-The configuration would be for example an URL and credentials to some external service (e.g. logging service).
-After each runtime fetch the new configuration, the DAPR bindings should be updated and populated to the DAPR sidecars.
+The main idea is to have a component in Kyma Control Plane (Runtime Director on image), which would be a point of communication with Runtimes through Agents to manage them.
+It would allow also to configure them from one central point.

+The configuration could be for example an URL and credentials to some external service (e.g. logging service) which is used by some of the registered Runtimes.
+After each runtime fetches the new configuration, the DAPR bindings would be updated and populated to the DAPR sidecars.
-## Example

-Let's consider integration between Redis services and Kyma Runtimes.
-Assume that we have two Redis services on the external cluster/managed service and we want to provide a configuration on the Kyma Runtimes to allow them to smoothly communicate with those Redis instances.

-1. Kyma Control Plane and Runtimes are configured to use Redis service no. 1.
-2. Kyma Control Plane administrator changes configuration to use Redis service no. 2.
-3. Agents from the Runtimes fetches the new configuration and updates DAPR bindings.
-4. DAPR sidecars use a new configuration.
-5. Applications connected to runtime can reach Redis service through the localhost, by using the DAPR sidecar.

-## Drawbacks so far

-- The DAPR sidecars do not reload component config when applied, to do so whole pod has to be restarted (https://github.com/dapr/dapr/issues/1172).